dcramer/pmp/README.rst

   * have bin/python deal with sites (as buildout does) so only items listed in lockfile (version specific) get bound
 * manage package version via publish? (project/VERSION?)
 * maintain a lockfile/requirements file (similar to requirements.txt, also used by the install commands)
+  * this could happen via a second command, or via install

 CLI
 ---